 Start small and be as gentle and loving as possible.
 Remember that they are just babies and you will not be able to expect a lot from them at first.

-One of the first things that your pup will need to learn is when it is appropriate and acceptable to chew on something and what things are not allowed to be gnawed on.
+Your pup will need to learn what is appropriate and acceptable to chew on.